• Skip to primary navigation

 Why we love this recipe

-• It is soft, fluffy and slightly sweet flavors rather than salty.
+• It is soft, fluffy, and slightly sweet flavors rather than salty.
 The combination of all the ingredients in this recipe makes pandesal one of the best bread rolls if you ask me.
-It is perfectly balance with flavors.
+It is perfectly balanced with flavors.

 • Easy and simple to prepare and make with just a few ingredients.
-I learn to make my own bread rolls.
+I learned to make my own bread rolls.
 It takes some trial and error for me when I was a beginner but it becomes easier as I make it regularly.
 I believe that making it homemade is extra special and tasty.

 storage and reheating tips